tysonlind/tysonlind/README.md

-- 👋 Hi, I’m Tyson Lind (@tysonlind), a product engineer turned software engineer
+- 👋 Hi, I’m Tyson Lind
-- 👀 I’m interested in opportunities in software engineering and web development
+- 👀 I like writing code and teaching other people
-- 🌱 I’m currently developing in NODE.JS, REACT.JS, JAVASCRIPT, and SQL
+- 🌱 I work mostly in C#, React, and SQL and am a big fan of deployment technologies like Docker, Terraform, and Kubernetes
-- 💞️ I’m looking to collaborate on interesting open source projects and SaaS projects
+- 💞️ Reach out if you have any questions
-- 📫 How to reach me: tysonfloydlind@gmail.com (subject:Github collaboration)
+- 📫 How to reach me: tysonlinddev@gmail.com (subject:Github collaboration)

 <!---
 tysonlind/tysonlind is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.